sunaina88/billboard-hot-100/README.md

 > Give a date.
 Get a playlist.

-This Python script scrapes the Billboard Hot 100 chart for a given date and automatically creates a **private Spotify playlist** with those songs using the Spotify Web API.
+This Python script scrapes the Billboard Hot 100 chart for a given date and automatically creates a **public Spotify playlist** with those songs using the Spotify Web API.

 ---